open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

     --config=/etc/otel-collector-config.yaml
 ```

-You will now have an collector instance running locally, listening on port 4318.
+You will now have an collector instance running locally, listening on port 4317.

-### Modify the code to export spans and metrics via OTLP
+### Modify the command to export spans and metrics via OTLP

-The next step is to modify the code to send spans and metrics to the collector via
+The next step is to modify the command to send spans and metrics to the collector via
 OTLP instead of the console.

 To do this, install the OTLP exporter package: